Blog

 The past week of cycling in Austria has been a delight.
 If you only have time to cycle one section of the Danube, cycle Austria (though perhaps we should hold off our final verdict until we get to Budapest).

-Continue reading “Cycling the Danube Part II: Passau to Vienna”
+Continue reading “Cycling the Danube: Passau to Vienna”

 For the past two weeks, Lorenz and I have been cycling down the Danube River in Germany (yes the Danube does go through Austria, but it starts in Germany).
 In fact, it has taken us 700 kilometers of pedaling just to get to Austria from the Danube’s start as a spring in a quaint town not far from France called Donauesching.